Nathan-Cav/Number-to-Word-Converter/README.md

-# number-to-word-converter
+# Number to Word Converter

-A script that prints positive integers from 1 to 1 million as words.
-Feel free to fork, optimise and refactor.
+A random project to create a rust script that prints 1 to 1 million as words.
+I'm wasn't sure if there was any sample code that implements this so I thought I would put this up here for people to use.

+This is probably not the fastest and most efficient way of implementing this but it would be interesting to see how much the logic can be optimised and improved.